mveillon/lisser/README.md

 One of the most useful features of this repo is normalizing spending using what I call "projection".

 Many people have rent or other bills due on the first of the month, and there are various other reasons why spending might consistently and predictably spike at certain points each month.

-Projected spending takes all rows where the Category is "Bills" and they're over a small threshold, and smooths out those expenses over the course of the entire month.
+Projected spending takes all rows where the Category is "Bills" and they're over a small threshold (set to `PROJECTED_SPENDING_BILL_THRESHOLD` in the `config` files), and smooths out those expenses over the course of the entire month.

 This effectively lowers the total amount spent that week, and raises that of the other weeks.

 It then takes the weekly spending and prorates it over a month, since the "weekly" spending value has bills from the full month.

 This concept of smoothing outliers is also applied to all transactions for certain graphs.
-For these graphs, all transactions over the threshold defined in the `config` files will be removed.
+For these graphs, all transactions over the `PROJECTED_SPENDING_LARGE_EXPENSE_THRESHOLD` threshold defined in the `config` files will be removed.

-This happens for all monthly graphs.
+The large expenses threshold is applied to all monthly graphs.
 In this case, the transaction totals are not smoothed and added back in.

-The code also uses projected spending for yearly graphs that are grouped by week instead of month.
+The code also uses the large expenses threshold for yearly graphs that are grouped by week instead of month.
 This is to say that a full year of data would produce a graph with 52 dots instead of 12.
-With a smaller sample size, the data points would seem much more extreme.
+With a smaller sample size per point, the data points would seem much more extreme.
 In this case, the total price of the outliers is smoothed out evenly over the whole graph and added back in.

 ## Can I turn projected spending off?